-the UNAIDS, a joint United Nations program on HIV/AIDS, and various distribution partners in major countries, provide an indication of the Company's success in broadening awareness and distribution of the Female Condom and may benefit future efforts to raise additional capital and to secure additional agreements to promote and distribute the Female Condom throughout other parts of the world.
+Management believes that developments, including the Company's agreement with the UNAIDS, a joint United Nations program on HIV/AIDS, and various distribution partners in major countries, provide an indication of the Company's success in broadening awareness and distribution of the Female Condom and may benefit future efforts to raise additional capital and to secure additional agreements to promote and distribute the Female Condom throughout other parts of the world.
 On May 18, 2001, the Company entered into an agreement with Heartland Bank providing for a \$2,000,000 credit facility.
 The unpaid balances on the credit facility are due May 18, 2004 and bear interest payable at a rate of 10% per year.
-The agreement contains certain covenants which include restrictions on the payment of dividends and distributions and on the issuance of warrants, which the Company was in violation of at September 30, 2002.
+The agreement contains certain covenants which include restrictions on distributions and on the issuance of warrants, which the Company was in violation of at March 31, 2003.
 Under the terms of the agreement, Heartland Bank would have had the right to demand payment of the entire balance of the credit facility as a result of this violation.
-On December 13, 2002, the Company obtained a waiver from Heartland Bank through the entire fiscal year ending September 30, 2003.
+On May 14, 2003, the Company obtained a waiver from Heartland Bank of its right to demand payment of the credit facility as a result of the violation through the entire fiscal year ending September 30, 2003.
 The Company may borrow under the credit facility from time to time subject to a number of conditions, including obtaining personal guarantees of 125% of the amount outstanding under the credit facility.
-As of December 31, 2002 the Company had paid down \$100,000 of the \$2,000,000 borrowed under the credit facility.
-The credit facility is recorded at December 31, 2002, net of unamortized discount of \$1,017,034.
+As of March 31, 2003 the Company had paid down \$100,000 of the \$2,000,000 borrowed under the credit facility.
+The credit facility is recorded at March 31, 2003, net of unamortized discount of \$1,121,245.

 On June 1, 2001 the Company issued an aggregate of \$200,000 of convertible debentures to two accredited investors.
-The debentures were due May 30, 2004, bore interest payable at a rate of 10% per annum, and were convertible into the Company's common stock based on a price per share equal of \$0.50.
+The debentures were due May 30, 2004, bore interest payable at a rate of 10% per annum, and were convertible into the Company's common stock based on a price equal to \$0.50 per share.
 The Company did not issue warrants in connection with the issuance of the convertible debentures.
 On December 5, 2002, the investors converted their debentures into an aggregate of 400,000 shares of the Company's common stock.

 On March 30, 2001 the Company issued a \$250,000 convertible debenture to one accredited investor.
-The debenture was due March 30, 2004, bore interest payable at a rate of 12% per annum, and was convertible into the Company's common stock based at a price per share equal to 70% of the market price of the Company's common stock at the time of exercise, but in no event will the purchase price be less than \$0.50 per share or more than \$1.00 per share.
+The debenture was due March 30, 2004, bore interest payable at a rate of 12% per annum, and was convertible into the Company's common stock based on a price equal to \$0.50 per share.
 The Company did not issue warrants in connection with the issuance of the convertible debenture.
-On January 12, 2003, the investor converted his debenture into 250,000 shares of the Company's common stock.
+On January 12, 2003, the investor converted his debenture into 500,000 shares of the Company's common stock.